gabotechs/dep-tree/README.md

 </p>

 <p align="center">
-    Render your project's file import tree in the terminal and/or validate it against your own rules.
+    Dep Tree is a command line tool that allows you to render an interactive graph of your project's file import tree in the terminal and/or validate it against your own rules.
 </p>